awsdocs/amazon-sagemaker-developer-guide/doc_source/model-registry-version.md

 You can register an Amazon SageMaker model by creating a model version that specifies the model group to which it belongs\.
 A model version must include both the model artifacts \(the trained weights of a model\) and the inference code for the model\.

 An *inference pipeline* is a SageMaker model composed of a linear sequence of two to fifteen containers that process inference requests\.
 You register an inference pipeline by specifying the containers and the associated environment variables\.
-For more information on inference pipelines, see [Deploy an Inference Pipeline](inference-pipelines.md)\.
+For more information on inference pipelines, see [Host models along with pre\-processing logic as serial inference pipeline behind one endpoint](inference-pipelines.md)\.

 You can register a model with an inference pipeline, by specifying the containers and the associated environment variables\.
 To create a model version with an inference pipeline by using either the AWS SDK for Python \(Boto3\) or by creating a step in a SageMaker model building pipeline, use the following steps\.